 Here \textit{task\_definition} refers to the definition of the specific embedding task, guiding the model to adapt towards that task.
 On the other hand, the input of the passage part is solely the original text.
 Following~\citet{e5_mistral} and~\citet{bge_en_icl}, a [EOS] token is also appended to the end of the sequence.

-We then feed such an input into the modified LLM, and derive a series of logits vectors \( L = (l_1, l_2, \dots, l_n), l_i \in \mathbb{R}^k \), where $n$ is the sequence length and $k$ is our clustering size.
-To obtain the final embeddings, following~\citet{spladev2}, log-saturation and max-pooling will be applied to $L$ along the sequence dimension which is similar to Eq.~\ref{eq_log}, and ~\ref{eq_max_pooling}.
+We then feed this input into the modified LLM, and derive a series of logits vectors \( L = (l_1, l_2, \dots, l_n), l_i \in \mathbb{R}^k \), where $n$ is the sequence length and $k$ is our clustering size.
+To obtain the final embeddings, following~\citet{spladev2}, log-saturation and max-pooling are applied to $L$ along the sequence dimension as in Eq.~\ref{eq_log}, and ~\ref{eq_max_pooling}.

-It is also worth noting that we only employ tokens corresponding to the original query $q$ to derive the output of the query, avoiding the noise brought by \textit{task\_definition} tokens, inspired by~\citet{llm2vec}.
-Moreover, considering the autoregressive nature of LLMs that each logit is used for the prediction of the subsequent position, we shift the logits during pooling.
-In other words, we regard the logit corresponding to the neighboring on the left of each token as its feature during computation.
+We only employ tokens corresponding to the original query $q$ to derive the output of the query, avoiding the noise brought by \textit{task\_definition} tokens, inspired by~\citet{llm2vec}.
+Moreover, considering the autoregressive nature of LLMs, where each logit is used for the prediction of the subsequent position, we shift the logits during pooling.
+Specifically, we regard the logit corresponding to the neighbor on the left of each token as its feature during computation.